 Final examinations are required in all courses and are given in accordance with the schedule issued by the Office of Academic Affairs.
-Any exception to this requirement must be approved by the Vice Chancellor for Academic Affairs.
+The Vice Chancellor for Academic Affairs must approve any exception to this requirement.
 A student absent from a final examination because of illness or other valid reason may take a special examination upon the approval of the student's Dean.
 The responsibility for notifying the Dean's office rests with the student.
 A student with three or more exams in one day may petition through his/her academic Dean to take only two exams on the same day.